apache/flink/docs/libs/gelly_guide.md

 * <strong>Number of Vertices</strong>: Accessing the total number of vertices within the iteration.
 This property can be set using the `setOptNumVertices()` method.
 The number of vertices can then be accessed in the gather, sum and/or apply functions by using the `getNumberOfVertices()` method.
 If the option is not set in the configuration, this method will return -1.

+* <strong>Neighbor Direction</strong>: By default values are gathered from the out neighbors of the Vertex.
+This can be modified using the `setDirection()` method.

 The following example illustrates the usage of the number of vertices option.

 {% highlight java %}